IBE160/SG-Oslo-Best/docs/epics.md

     - Then my profile and CV data are stored in Supabase, linked to my user ID.
     - And I am redirected to the home page.

-**Story 2.4: Update User Profile & CV**
+**Story 2.4: Update User Profile & CV with Hybrid Save**
 - **As a** logged-in student user,
-- **I want** to update my personal profile and CV information,
+- **I want** to update my CV information using a form that auto-saves my work,
-- **so that** my cover letters are generated with the most current details.
+- **so that** I feel confident my changes are securely persisted with minimal effort.
 - **Covers:** FR-1.3, FR-1.4
+- **UX Spec:** Section 5.1.2 "Hybrid Save Model"
+- **Complexity:** Higher
 - **Acceptance Criteria:**
-    - Given I am logged in and have an existing profile,
+    - Given I am on my profile editing page,
-    - When I navigate to my profile editing page,
+    - When I modify a field,
-    - Then I see my current profile and CV information pre-filled.
+    - Then the field's border indicates an "unsaved" state (e.g., turns yellow).
+    - And a master "Save" button becomes enabled.
-    - When I modify any field and save,
+    - When I move focus away from the modified field (onBlur),
-    - Then the updated information is persisted in Supabase.
+    - Then the change is automatically saved in the background.
+    - And the field's border indicates a "saved" state (e.g., turns green).
+    - When I click the manual "Save" button,
+    - Then all pending changes are saved, and all modified fields show a "saved" state.

+**New Story 2.5: Implement Stateful Textbox Component**
+- **As a** developer,
+- **I want** to create a "Stateful Textbox" component,
+- **so that** users receive immediate visual feedback (e.g., colored borders) on the auto-save status of their CV information.
+- **UX Spec:** Section 6.1.2 "Custom Components"
+- **Acceptance Criteria:**
+    - Given a standard textarea or input field,
+    - When it is wrapped in the Stateful Textbox component,
+    - Then it visually changes its appearance based on its state (default, unsaved, saved).
+    - And it correctly communicates its state to the parent form for the Hybrid Save Model.

 ---
 <br>